ukarroum/ykarroum-blog/blog/_posts/2023-01-24-auto-inplace.md

 {% endhighlight %}

-This is not, as we'll end up also changing other_df, which may not be intended by the user.
+This is not.
+As we'll end up also changing `other_df`, which may not be intended by the user.

 {% highlight pyhon %}